nicolabs/nicolabs.net/_drafts/Playing-with-ansible.md

   - cannot loop inside a loop (you have to put in an external file) ; it makes the code heavy
   - cannot loop blocks...
   - I'm not the only one : https://medium.com/opsops/ansible-anti-pattern-import-role-task-with-task-level-vars-a9f5c752c9c3
+  - they have so many issues (over 1k !) that I don't see how they can possibly go through...
+And it's almost impossible to find one (try to search an issue for `is file` test on paths...)

 ## References